Triggers¶

 - Multiple triggers can exist on the same canvas, each firing independently.

-On the canvas, all trigger nodes display with an orange border (#f97316) and strip the trigger_ prefix in their label (e.g., trigger_telegram displays as telegram).
+On the canvas, all trigger nodes display with an orange border (#f97316) and strip the trigger_ prefix in their label (e.g., trigger_chat displays as chat).

 Trigger Types¶